All India Anna Dravida Munnetra Kazhagam: J. Jayalalithaa era (1989–2016)

-In the union territory of Puducherry, the AIADMK allied with N. Rangasamy's All India N.R.
+In Puducherry, the AIADMK allied with N. Rangasamy's All India N.R.
 Congress (AINRC) and won the 2011 assembly election, which was held in parallel with the Tamil Nadu assembly election.
 Rangasamy, on the other hand, formed the government without consulting the AIADMK and refused to share power with the pre-election alliance partner.
 So Jayalalithaa accused him of betraying the coalition.

+On 9 February 2014, the general secretary of the AIADMK and the chief minister of Tamil Nadu Jayalalithaa donated a 13-kg gold armour to adorn the 3.5-foot-tall Pasumpon U. Muthuramalinga Thevar statue at the U. Muthuramalinga Thevar temple in Pasumpon, Ramanathapuram.
+This armour is kept safely in a locker at the Bank of India's Anna Nagar branch in Madurai.
+After the AIADMK treasurer signs the bank, the shield will be handed over to the treasurer, who will then hand it over to the temple trustees from October 28 to 30, which is the Guru Pooja and Thevar Jayanthi observed on October 30 every year.

-The AIADMK's good electoral performance continued in the 2014 general election as well.
+The AIADMK's electoral performance continued to be excellent in the 2014 general election as well.
 It opted not to join any alliance and contested all seats in the state of Tamil Nadu and the union territory of Puducherry on its own.
 The party won an unprecedented 37 out of the 40 parliamentary constituencies it contested and emerged as the third largest party in the 16th Lok Sabha of the Indian Parliament.
 It was a massive victory that no other regional political party had ever achieved in the history of general elections.

-On 29 August 2014, J. Jayalalithaa was elected as the general secretary of the party for the 7th consecutive term, making her the longest-serving general secretary of the party to date.
-Earlier, she was elected in the years 1988, 1989, 1993, 1998, 2003, 2008, and 2014.
-During her longest tenure as general secretary, V. R. Nedunchezhiyan, K. Kalimuthu, Pulamaipithan, C. Ponnaiyan, and E. Madhusudhanan served as the presidium chairmen of the party.
+On 29 August 2014, the chief minister of Tamil Nadu Jayalalithaa was elected as the general secretary of the party for the 7th consecutive term, making her the longest-serving general secretary of the party to date.
+Earlier, she was elected as general secretary on 1 January 1988, 9 February 1989, 23 June 1993, 23 September 1998, 10 September 2003, and 10 September 2008.
+During her longest tenure as general secretary, E. V. A. Vallimuthu, V. R. Nedunchezhiyan, K. Kalimuthu, Pulamaipithan, C. Ponnaiyan, and E. Madhusudhanan served as the presidium chairmen of the party.

-On 27 September 2014, Jayalalithaa was convicted in the disproportionate assets case by a Special Court along with her associates V. K. Sasikala, Ilavarasi, and V. N. Sudhakaran and sentenced to four years' simple imprisonment.
-Jayalalithaa was also fined 100 crore, and her associates were fined 10 crore each.
-The case had political implications as it was the first time a ruling chief minister had to step down on account of a court sentence.
+On 27 September 2014, the chief minister of Tamil Nadu Jayalalithaa was convicted in the disproportionate assets case by a special court along with her associates V. K. Sasikala, Ilavarasi, and V. N. Sudhakaran and sentenced to four years' simple imprisonment.
+Jayalalithaa was also fined ₹100 crore, and her associates were fined ₹10 crore each.
+The case had political implications, as it was the first time a ruling chief minister had to step down on account of a court sentence.